space-wizards/website-content/content/post/22-03-16-progress-report-31.md

 {{< newsection >}}
 ### Game Wiki

 Space Station 14 now has a [wiki](https://wiki.spacestation14.io/wiki/Main_Page)!
-It's a one-stop shop for everything you need to know in order to get that greentext.
+It's a one-stop shop for everything you need to know in order to get that greentext, and anyone with a Space Station 14 account is able to contribute.

 {{< newsection >}}
 ### Automated Wiki Pages